Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Platform as a Service (PaaS) provides customers with a preconfigured computing platform including the hardware and software.
 The cloud platform including the hardware and software.
 Infrastructure as a Service is a cloud computing option where the vendor provides access to a computer, but customers must install the operating system and maintain the system.
 Software as a Service provides access to a specific applications such as an email application.
 Anything as a Service (XaaS) refers to cloud services beyond Iaas, Paas, and SaaS.

 10 A is correct
+Your organization has been using more cloud resources and Lisa, the CIO, is concerned about security.
+She wants to add a service that is logically placed between the organization’s network and the cloud provider.
+This service will monitor all network traffic and ensure that data sent to the cloud for storage is encrypted.
+Which of the following will BEST meet these requirements?
+A. CASB
+B. Storage permissions
+C. A storage encryption policy
+D. Firewall
+A cloud access security broker (CASB) is placed between a network